ananfito/tenzies-clone/README.md

   grid-area: f;
 }

-.pip:nth-child(odd):last-child {
+/* this places the dot of the 3 and 5 die in the center */ .pip:nth-child(odd):last-child {
 grid-area: g;
 }
 ```

 I found this solution to be particularly clever and helpful in completing the independent portions of the project.
-For a full explantion, I strongly encourage you to read Edwin's post.
+For a full explanation, I strongly encourage you to read [Edwin's post](https://dev.to/ekeijl/creating-dice-using-css-grid-j4) and check out the sandbox he provided at the end of the post.

 ### Useful Resources